acch/ansible-scale/README.md

 Limitations
 -----------

 This role can (currently) be used to create new-, or extend existing clusters.
 Similarly, new filesystems can be created or extended.
-But this role will not remove existing nodes, disks or filesystems &mdash; on purpose.
+But this role will not remove existing nodes, disks or filesystems &mdash; on purpose!
 This is also the reason why it can not be used to e.g. change the filesystem pool of a disk.
 Changing the pool requires one to remove and then re-add the disk from a filesystem, which is not currently in scope of this role.

 Copyright and license
 ---------------------